 There’s more to holidays than just a day off from work.
 Our series “Holidays 101” shares how these festive days came to be, the foods associated with them, and the peculiar ways to celebrate.
-Given its potentially pagan origins, Christmas naturally has quite a few quirky details associated with it.
+Here are 8 facts about Christmas to brighten up your celebrations.

 Christmas may inspire more excitement than any other holiday.
 The gift giving, caroling, and festive spirit are all part of the appeal, as are the beloved rituals, from the religious to the culinary.
 But before you whip out the credit card for a Black Friday sale, string lights around your Christmas tree, or leave out a plate of cookies and a glass of milk for Santa Claus, did you ever stop and wonder what all this is about?